Are you new to credit cards? Do you want to understand how credit cards impact your credit history and how to maximize your credit scores?

-Simply put, the lower your balances, the better your score will be.
+Simply put, the lower your balances relative to your limits, the better your scores will be.

-Lenders want to know if you’re going to pay your bills on time, so a history of late payments and other delinquent behavior will have a strong negative effect on your credit score.
+A history of late payments and other delinquent behavior will have a strong negative effect on your credit scores for many years.

-Many types of accounts are considered here, from credit cards to mortgages to student loans, among others.
+Many types of accounts are considered here, from credit cards to mortgages to student loans.
 Your payment history for all of them will be considered, and factors like how late the payment was, how much was owed, and how recently it occurred will all come into play.

 If accounts become very late they can be sold to collection agencies, becoming collection accounts.
-These will have a strong negative effect on your credit score.
-The newer they are and the larger the debts, the worse the effect will be.
+These will have a strong negative effect on your credit scores.
+The newer they are and the larger the debts, the worse the impact may be.